-PARENT INVOLVEMENT ACTIVITIES
+PARENT ENGAGEMENT ACTIVITIES

 Regularly scheduled parent meetings are conducted at each site throughout the program year.
 These meetings allow families an opportunity to attend presentations by educational and community guest speakers.
-Training is also offered as a component to these parent meetings based on the interest level and need of the parent group.
+These presentations focus on children's growth and development, as well as to provide educational experiences to transfer into the home setting.
+In addition, regional parent support training is also offered as a component to these parent meetings based on the interest level and need of the parent group.
 At these parent meetings Policy Council representatives are elected and share information regarding the work of Policy Council and the needs of their school.
+Finally, program staff created and facilitated regional educational parent support opportunities focused on parent advocacy, parenting skills and family literacy nights.